Drug Abuse in Veterans

 • Depression and mood disorders.

-• Difficulty reintegrating to civilian life.
+• Difficulty reintegrating into civilian life.

 • Development of anxiety disorder.